arangodb/docs/3.6/monitoring-collectd-traffic-with-ipaccounting.md

     tcp        0      0 127.0.0.1:8630          0.0.0.0:*               LISTEN      21410/arangod

 - The agent has 7001 and 4001.
 Since it's running in single server mode its cluster port (7001) should not show any traffic, port 4001 is the interesting one.
-- Claus - This is the coordinator.
+- Claus - This is the Coordinator.
 Your Application will talk to it on port 8530
 - Pavel - This is the first DB-Server; Claus will talk to it on port 8629
 - Perry - This is the second DB-Server; Claus will talk to it on port 8630